Desoxymethyltestosterone: Chemistry

 Desoxymethyltestosterone, also known as 3-desoxy-17α-methyl-δ^{2}-5α-dihydrotestosterone (3-desoxy-17α-methyl-δ^{2}-DHT) or as 17α-methyl-5α-androst-2-en-17β-ol, is a synthetic androstane steroid and a 17α-alkylated derivative of dihydrotestosterone (DHT).

 History

 Desoxymethyltestosterone was invented in 1961 by Max Huffman who obtained a patent on the compound the same year.
 It was described in the scientific literature in 1963.
 However, it was never brought to market as a commercial drug.
 Desoxymethyltestosterone was rediscovered by chemist, AAS enthusiast, and amateur bodybuilder Patrick Arnold in 2005.
 Arnold produced desoxymethyltestosterone and supplied it to Victor Conte of Bay Area Laboratory Co-operative (BALCO), an American nutritional supplement company and steroid supplier.

 DMT became a controlled substance in the US on January 4, 2010, and is classified as a Schedule III anabolic steroid under the United States Controlled Substances Act along with boldione and dienedione.
 The substance had come under scrutiny after it was found to be present in several over-the-counter bodybuilding supplements.

+Synthesis

+The chemical synthesis is described: (compound 27) Recent Sino improvements:

+Epiandrosterone [481-29-8] (1) is reacted with diethylaminosulfur trifluoride to give 5alpha-Androst-2-ene-17-one (2).
+However this method of dehydration only resulted in 30% yield.
+Therefore improvements were sought.